vkhoi/Super-Resolution-PyTorch/SRCNN/README.md

 ## Evaluation
 Performance of the network is evaluated using the conventional benchmark of this literature - PSNR metric.
 To ensure that we get the PSNR performance, it is advised [here](https://github.com/twtygqyy/pytorch-LapSRN) that we should use the MATLAB function (psnr, rgb2ycbcr, ycbcr2rgb, etc.) for evaluating.
 However, as this project is only for learning purpose and switching between Python and MATLAB is troublesome, I try to re-implement these functions (they are put in *utilities.py*).

 I also follow the paper to use the *Set5* dataset for validation.
-As instructed by the [NTIRE2017 challenge](http://www.vision.ee.ethz.ch/~timofter/publications/Timofte-CVPRW-2017.pdf), a rim of $s + 2$, where $s$ is the upscaling factor, is ignored during computing PSNR.
+As instructed by the [NTIRE2017 challenge](http://www.vision.ee.ethz.ch/~timofter/publications/Timofte-CVPRW-2017.pdf), a rim of *s+2*, where *s* is the upscaling factor, is ignored during computing PSNR.

 ## Usage
 ### Training